We don’t support this browser anymore.

 Our view

-Tesco's enormous scale and the mature, deeply rooted, nature of its relationships has been a key tool in allowing Tesco to keep its prices down.
+Tesco's enormous scale and the mature, deeply rooted nature of its relationships have been a key tool in allowing Tesco to keep its prices down.
 The group's strategy relies on being able to offer better all-round pricing than the competition, and Tesco's delivered remarkably well on that.
-That's helped keep sales moving in the right direction.
-And with inflation falling, it's a trend we'd hope to see continue.

-The group's expanded its Tesco Finest range, helping it poach customers from more premium supermarkets.
+The group's expanded Tesco Finest range is helping it poach customers from more premium supermarkets.
 And those who already shop at Tesco are treating themselves at home rather than going out, boosting Finest volumes.
 We view both of these shifts as potentially long-term in nature, meaning there's more juice to be squeezed.

 And Tesco isn't just a retailer, although that's the bulk of the story.
-The wholesaler, Booker, is performing well, with strong growth across the key business streams of catering and retail.
-Most of the banking division was sold in the year to Barclays for £700mn, but Tesco have kept the most profitable bits.
+The wholesaler, Booker, offers another route to growth across the key business streams of catering and retail.
+Most of the banking division was sold to Barclays for £700mn, but Tesco has kept the most profitable bits.
 This portion is set to grow steadily and further diversifies the group's income streams.

 But for all the positives, there are things to keep in mind.
 Aldi and Lidl may not be an existential threat, but they are nabbing shoppers from bigger names.
 The wider pivot to value offerings, including in Europe where Tesco has a substantial footprint, means it’s exposed to consumers who are feeling the pinch economically.
 So far this has been managed well.
-Growing volumes ahead of the market by appealing to both cost conscious customers and those shopping the Finest range is a big ask.
+Growing volumes by appealing to both cost-conscious customers and those shopping the Finest range is a big ask.
 Keeping this up and at the right price points is even harder and could have implications for margins.

 We're also keeping an eye on Clothing & Home sales.
 These aren't the main story, but they do count.
-Growth here has slipped, which reflects the decision to exit lower margin categories, including big electrical items and footwear.
+Sales here have been broadly flat, reflecting the decision to exit lower-margin categories, including big electrical items and footwear.
 This makes sense in the current environment while people resist spending on non-essentials.
-But even without these cuts, stagnant growth in the category leaves something to be desired.

 Tesco key facts